Ficat/EasyBle/README.md

 # EasyBle
-  EasyBle is a framework used for android BLE, it makes android Ble operation simpler and supports basic BLE operations
+EasyBle is a lightweight Android BLE library designed to simplify Bluetooth Low Energy development.
+It has the following features:
+- BLE scanning with configurable scan filters.
+- Automatic connection and connection retry support.
+- Comprehensive GATT operations, including RSSI reading, MTU configuration, Characteristic and Descriptor read/write, and notification/indication support.
+- Sequential GATT operation queue with timeout protection (v3.4.0+ supports)
->On android12 or higher devices, BLE requires some permissions, please use or update it to the newest version(3.3.x)
+>On android12 or higher devices, BLE requires some permissions, and to use the latest features, please upgrade to version 3.3.0 or later

 [中文文档](doc/README_CN.md)